Hardening of the arteries

 A number of imaging tests may be used to see how well blood moves through your arteries.

-- Limit how much alcohol you drink.
-The safe limit is one drink a day for women and two a day for men.
+- Limit how much alcohol you drink: Recommended limits are one drink a day for women, two a day for men.

-- Stay physically active.
-Get 30 minutes a day of exercise if you are not overweight, and for 60 to 90 minutes a day if you are overweight.
-Talk to your doctor before starting a new exercise plan.
-This is very important if you have been diagnosed with heart disease or you have had a heart attack.
+- Get regular physical activity: Exercise with moderate intensity (such as brisk walking) 5 days a week for 30 minutes a day if you are at a healthy weight.
+For weight loss, exercise for 60 to 90 minutes a day.
+Talk to your provider before starting a new exercise plan, especially if you have been diagnosed with heart disease or you have ever had a heart attack.